Would you ever think that your thyroid could be the cause of your joint pain?

-According to Mayo Clinic your muscle aches, joint pain & stiffness could be do to hypothyroidism.
+According to Mayo Clinic your your thyroid could be the cause of your joint pain.
+Muscle aches, joint pain & stiffness could be do to hypothyroidism.
 It can effect your soft tissue, especially pain in your shoulders and hips, it can even effect your nerves and cause neuropathy.

 Your thyroid hormone is involved in: